macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

 Adding **Bootstrap-Flask** ensures that we can build mobile-friendly forms with a minimum amount of effort.

 Note that it is possible to build a customized form layout using Bootstrap styles in a Flask template, or to build a custom form with no Bootstrap styles.
-In either case, you cannot use ``{{ wtf.quick_form(form) }}`` but would instead write out all the form code in your Flask template as you would in a normal HTML file.
+In either of those two cases, you **cannot** use ``{{ render_form(form) }}`` but would instead write out all the form code in your Flask template as you would in a normal HTML file.
 To take advantage of WTForms, you would still create the form class with ``FlaskForm`` in the same way as shown above.

 An example is the demo Flask app `Books Hopper <https://books-hopper.herokuapp.com/>`_, which includes four separate Bootstrap forms: